 Steve’s first thought was to wonder why anyone would choose a dumpster to profess his love.
 He second was: OK, the guy was named Booger.

 Fortunately, at the time Steve told me, which was perhaps 15 years ago, his memory was fresh.
 Booger’s profession of love was there for all the world to see.
-And hearing about it now, Chris’s brain captured the information and accepted the truth that there had once been a dumpster in Satartia that said “Booger love Sissy,” or, as I recollected, “Booger (heart) Sissy.”
-That's what matters most for the purposes of this story.
+And when I recently told my friend Chris about it, he was intrigued.

-On our way back to work on the corncrib we stopped at the store in Satartia, where they serve lunches.
+On our way back to work on the corncrib, Chris and I stopped at the store in Satartia, where they serve lunches.
 It’s the kind of place where everyone knows everybody, and no one uses cash because everyone has a credit account there, and the food is great.
 Satartia is a very small place on the banks of the Yazoo River, where the hills meet the Delta.
-As Chris and I were eating lunch I told him my one Satartia story, which involved the Booger-love-Sissy dumpster.
-He’s too young to remember the dumpster, but was intrigued, and asked the women working in the store if they knew anyone named Booger or Sissy.
+As Chris and I were eating lunch I told him about the Booger-love-Sissy dumpster.
+He’s too young to remember the dumpster, but asked the women working in the store if they knew anyone named Booger or Sissy.
 They said yes, and Satartia being a small place, wanted to know why he wanted to know.
 He told them about the dumpster.
 They were young, too, and didn’t remember it.
 They said they didn’t know if Booger ever dated Sissy, but said they were definitely not together now.
 This was a bit of a disappointment, but not really much of a surprise.

 The ladies didn’t have much more information, and we got interrupted by the brief appearance of the second-string quarterback for the Kansas City Chiefs, who hunts in the area and came in to buy a soft drink, during which the two women got palpitations and went on about him after he left, until Chris steered the conversation back to Booger and Sissy.
 Apparently the message on the dumpster had long since faded away, or had been repainted or whatever.
 It was gone.
 But its very evocation stirred interest.
 So it was that the idea of it, and the glaring absence of it now, sparked interest in remedying the situation.
 The result was a new can of spray paint and the resurrection of the old dumpster love message, an homage to Booger’s original.
 I’m not going to say who did it but it seemed, communally, like the right thing to do.

-Chris wanted to take a picture of the dumpster homage, which is when he realized he’d left his phone at the Satartia store, so I took one with mine.
-When we stopped by the store to pick up his phone the ladies were going through his text messages, reading them and giggling.
+Chris then realized he’d left his phone at the Satartia store, and when we stopped back by, the ladies were going through his text messages, reading them and giggling.

 “Who’s Allison?” one of them asked.